Once you’ve chosen a variable annuity, it’s time to pick subaccounts (also known as underlying investment options).

-Before you choose funds (or make investment decisions in general), you need to know your goals, decide how much risk you’re willing to take and anticipate how much time your money has to grow.
+Before you choose subaccounts (or make investment decisions in general), you need to know your goals, decide how much risk you’re willing to take and anticipate how much time your money has to grow.

 Know your goals

 What do you want your money to do for you?
 Are you dreaming about a retirement filled with exotic travel, or paying for your child’s expensive education?
 Clear goals can help you choose funds.